JulieBlanc/pagedjs-phd-demo/README.md

 "notes": {
-        "enabled": true, // Enables or disables the notes feature (it will inline the notes in list from Pandox) "type": "footnote", // Specifies the type of notes: "footnote" or "sidenote" "chapters": ".chapter", // where the notes restart "callInput": ".footnote-ref", // Identifies the elements used to reference notes in the text "containerNotes": "#footnotes" // Specifies the container element where the notes are displayed by pandoc (this element is deleted after rendering)
+        "enabled": true, // Enables or disables the notes feature (it will inline the notes in list from Pandox) "type": "footnote", // Specifies the type of notes: "footnote" or "sidenote" "resetCounter": ".chapter", // CSS element where the counter note reset (if you want to reset on the page: "page", reset on the page work only  with footnotes)
+        "callInput": ".footnote-ref", // Identifies the elements used to reference notes in the text "containerNotes": "#footnotes" // Specifies the container element where the notes are displayed by pandoc (this element is deleted after rendering)
     }